Grow offers opportunities for people of all ages and ability to get involved with Growing Food and Connecting with their community.

 Building on our first garden, our second project, Grow Waterworks has developed a community garden in the Waterworks in North Belfast.
 This project, funded through the Peace III programme focuses on peace building and promoting good relations through community gardening.
 It includes asylum seekers and refugees living in North Belfast.
-This project works in partnership with Belfast City Council, Bryson House, the WEA, the Organic Centre and others.

 Healthy eating and cooking